kubestellar/kubestellar/docs/content/direct/get-started.md

 This script sets up a basic environment with one ITS, one WDS, and two WECs.
 While this is great for getting started, you may want to follow the manual setup below to better understand the components and prepare for more advanced configurations.

 ## Detailed Step walkthrough
-This following shows one concrete example of steps 2--7 from the [full Installation and Usage outline](user-guide-intro.md#the-full-story).
+The following steps show one concrete example of steps 2--7 from the [full Installation and Usage outline](user-guide-intro.md#the-full-story).
 This example produces a simple single-host system suitable for kicking the tires, using [kind](https://kind.sigs.k8s.io/) to create three new clusters to serve as your KubeFlex hosting cluster and two WECs.
 This page concludes with forwarding you to one example of the remaining steps.
 For general setup information, see [the full story](user-guide-intro.md#the-full-story).

   1. [Setup](#setup)
     1. Install software prerequisites